jacobdensford/jacobdensford.com/projects/new-trpg.md

 Spell Name|Effect|Cost
 :--|---|--:
-Fireball|2 BOD HP per WIL HP cost to 2 target per WIL HP cost|2 WIL HP
+Fireball|2 BOD HP harm to 3 adjacent targets|2 WIL HP
 //

 #### Three More Classes

 There are three more classes, each focusing on two of the three attributes instead of one.
 They are Cleric (BOD and WIL), Ranger (INT and WILL), and //CLASS// (BOD and INT).
 In order to take one of these classes, a PC needs to have at least a d8 in both of the classes main attributes.

-For feats, Clerics can choose from both the Warrior and the Mage feats, Ranger the Thief and Mage, and //CLASS// the Warrior and Thief.
+For feats and spells, Clerics can choose from both the Warrior and the Mage options, Ranger the Thief and Mage, and //CLASS// the Warrior and Thief.

 ### Backgrounds